As we close out the year and get ready for tax season, here’s what individuals and families need to know about tax provisions for 2020.

 Retirement Savings Contributions Credit (Saver’s Credit)

-If you have any questions about these and other tax provisions that could affect your tax situation, don’t hesitate to call the office of Lahrmer & Company LLC at (866) 474-1238 or email@example.com.
+If you have any questions about these and other tax provisions that could affect your tax situation, don’t hesitate to call.
+If you are interested in learning more, contact the office of Lahrmer & Company LLC at (866) 474-1238 or email@example.com.